timtadh/tcel/README.md

 # TCEL - A Language

+By Tim Henderson (tadh@case.edu)

-This is a simple language with a type checker.
-It is an interpreted language expression oriented functional language.
+This is a simple language with a static type checker.
+It is an interpreted expression oriented functional language.
 Which features:

 - First class functions
 - Closures
-	- Integers, floats, strings
+- Integers, floats, strings, booleans
+- Conditional expressions

+This language is evolving fast and may have undocumented features or bugs.
+It started out as an example I wrote for the compilers class I teach, EECS 337 Compiler Design, at Case Western Reserve University.

 #### Running: